PhilippeDoucette/Flying-Robot/README.md

 # Flying robot

 Intel® RTF Drone connected to a Arduino provides a powerful ROS computer with simple connections to external devices.
 All manner of servos, stepper motors, and a vast array of sensors may be connected to a flying/driving robot platform.
-The Intel system runs ROS and connects to the Arduino using RosSerial.
+The Intel system runs ROS Ubuntu and connects to the Arduino using RosSerial.

 ![Quad Image](https://github.com/PhilippeDoucette/Flying-Robot/blob/master/images/IMGP1502.JPG)